Content Reviewed by:

 DME – Defense Medical Examination

-The insurer has the right to send you to a Defense Medical Exam during the case.
+In a personal injury case, the insurer has the right to send you to a Defense Medical Exam during the case.

-They will hire a doctor to use as an expert witness.
+This is like any other doctor’s appointment, except it is not your doctor.
+The insurance company will hire a doctor to use as an expert witness.
 They will send you to that doctor to be examined.
 A report will be made, and that will form the basis of their doctor’s testimony at your case.

 DME’s are the subject of another email and post.
 I will send you that one and we can discuss at the right time.